cal-weng/Terminus-docs/docs/how-to/terminus/setup/install/mac.md

 1. Configure Docker.
    In Docker Desktop, navigate to **Settings** > **Resources**, and configure as below:
-    - CPU limit: Set to 11 CPUs
+    - CPU limit: Set to at least 4 CPUs
     - Memory limit: Set to at least 9 GB

 2. Click **Apply & Restart** to implement the changes.